 Research

-How the forecasts are built — and why you can trust them
+How the forecasts are built, and why you can trust them

-Every probability is backtested walk-forward against an 8×90-day gate before it ships, then scored live against real results as the tournament plays — methodology, backtests, and limits all in the open, including the experiments that failed.
+Every probability is backtested walk-forward against an 8×90-day gate before it ships, then scored live against real results as the tournament plays.
+Methodology, backtests, and limits all in the open, including the experiments that failed.

-7 short-form posts, 22 methodology docs, 19 research & backtest notes.
+50 short-form posts, 22 methodology docs, 25 research & backtest notes.

-- 3 independent models, averaged
+- 4 independent models, averaged

 - 8×90-day walk-forward gate